timrspratt/aero-docker/README.md

 aero install
 ```

-Once the instalation is complete, run the following command to seed the sample product catalog:
+Once the installation is complete, run the following command to seed the sample product catalog (if needed):

 ```bash
 aero catalog:seed